When the Seattle area will (finally) see a warmup

 You may have heard the rumors lately: sunshine, high temperatures, no more rain — spring!

-Well, “it looks like the rumors are true,” said Dev McMillian, a meteorologist with the National Weather Service in Seattle
+Well, “it looks like the rumors are true,” said Dev McMillian, a meteorologist with the National Weather Service in Seattle.

 After the coldest start to April in Seattle since 2011, the end of the week is expected to bring the warmest temperatures of the year so far, according to the weather service.